 ‘What if I change my mind?’
 I asked.
 ‘Suppose I don’t like Eternal Rest?
 Can I come back?’

-‘No one ever comes back from Eternal Rest.’
-John informed me.
+‘No one ever comes back from Eternal Rest,’ John said.
 That was a bit of a worry.

 ‘But—they—the Presence, I mean, said something about…’ I began and Freddie took over my thoughts.

 ‘If you remain here, you will have as many opportunities as you desire to reconsider.
 But that does not happen once you have decided to Enter Rest.
 People don’t give up the Presence.
 We’ve been told that is because it is so fulfilling—that no one has ever wanted to come back.
 So I really do urge you in the strongest possible terms not to choose to remain here.
 Don’t be like us.
+We’re failures.
+You can do better.
 Do the best you can for yourself.
 Remember it’s forever!’

 But I had switched off.
 He was beginning to sound like an insurance salesman, I thought.

-With no warning at all, I suddenly realised we were again before the Presence.
-Surrounded by a mass of Spirit all communing together in unity.
+With no warning at all, I suddenly realised we were again amongst the Presence.
+Surrounded by a mass of Spirits all communing together in unity.
 But I had made my decision.
 Being so unprepared and feeling that I lacked sufficient information it seemed there was only one direction I could take.

 ‘I’m sure that Freddie and Sasha are truly wonderful people,’ I began cautiously, ‘and they’ve tried to explain everything to me and to encourage me to enter my Eternal Rest.
 But I know I’m not ready for that.
 I’ve only just died.
 I feel terribly confused and disoriented.
 I can’t stop thinking the way I’ve always thought and thinking about my life and my–er—my—Simon.
 Could I possibly stay as I am for a little longer?’